siddharthst/CoreFunctions/README.md

 # CoreFunctions
-Repository containing common functions I use - updated regularly.
+Repository containing common functions in bioinformatics!
+Will write more about it later.
+#To do: create documentation.